velev1/CSharp-Part-2/03. Methods/homework/14. Integer calculations/README.md

 Write a program that reads `5` elements and prints their `minimum`, `maximum`, `average`, `sum` and `product`.

 ## Input
-- On the first line you will receive `5` numbers seperated by spaces
+- On the first line you will receive `5` numbers separated by spaces

 ## Output
 - Print their `minimum`, `maximum`, `average`, `sum` and `product`